-INSTRUCTION NO. 20 COUNT ONE: POSSESSION OF A FIREARM BY A CONVICTED FELON

-Count One of the indictment charges that on or about, in the District of Colorado.
-Defendant . a convicted felon, did knowingly of Colorado, Defendant, a convicted felon, did knowingly possess in and affecting interstate commerce, firearms, and ammunition, all in violation of 18 U.S.C. §§ 922(g)(1) and 924(a)(1)(B).
+INSTRUCTION NO. 20 COUNT ONE: POSSESSION OF A FIREARM BY A CONVICTED FELON of Colorado, Defendant, in the District of Colorado, Defendant, a convicted felon, did knowingly possess in and affecting interstate commerce, firearms, and ammunition, all in violation of 18 U.S.C. §§ 922(g)(1) and 924(a)(1)(B).
 Sections 922(g)(1) and 924(a)(1)(B) of Title 18 of the United States Code provide, in part, that: "It shall be unlawful for any person- who has been convicted in any court of, a crime punishable by imprisonment for a term exceeding one year to knowingly possess in or affecting commerce, any firearm or ammunition" These laws make it a crime for any person who has been previously convicted in any court of a felony to knowingly possess any firearm or ammunition, in or affecting interstate commerce.
-To find Mr./Ms guilty of this crime you must be convinced that the Government has proved each of the following beyond a reasonable doubt: First: Mr./Ms knowingly possessed a firearm or ammunition Second: Mr./Ms was convicted of a felony, that is, a crime punishable by imprisonment for a term exceeding one year, before s/he possessed the firearm or ammunition; and Third: before Mr./Ms possessed the firearm or ammunition, the firearm and ammunition had moved at some time from one state to another.
-The second element has been proved due to the parties' stipulation contained in Instruction No The term "firearm" means any weapon that will or is designed to or may readily be converted to expel a projectile by the action of an explosive.
+To find Mr./Ms guilty of this crime you must be convinced that the Government has proved each of the following beyond a reasonable doubt: First: Mr./Ms knowingly possessed a firearm or ammunition; Second: Mr./Ms was convicted of a felony, that is, a crime punishable by imprisonment for a term exceeding one year, before he_s/he possessed the firearm or ammunition; and Third: before Mr./Ms possessed the firearm or ammunition, the firearm and ammunition had moved at some time from one state to another.
+The second elemented has been proved due to the parties' stipulation contained in Instruction No5.
+The term "firearm" means any weapon that will or is designed to or may readily be converted to expel a projectile by the action of an explosive.
 The term "firearm" also includes the frame or receiver of any such weapon, or any firearm muffler or firearm silencer, or destructive device.